Abelhaleem Hasan Abdelraziq Ashqar: Trial and conviction

 At trial, Ashqar was given immunity.
 Nevertheless, he refused to testify.
 He was convicted of criminal contempt and obstruction of justice for his refusal to testify before a federal grand jury.
 According to The Washington Post, the case demonstrates the difficulty of convicting individuals who assist "radical Palestinian organizations", complicated, in this case, by the fact that Hamas was not officially defined as a terrorist organization until 1995.
 Although Ashqar was recorded discussing violent attacks, he had not been recorded directing violent attacks or recruiting agents to carry out violent attacks.
 Hamas leader Saleh al-Arouri was an unindicted co-conspirator, described in court documents as having been involved in Ashqar's transfers of money to allegedly benefit Hamas.

+Release and deportation

+Ashqar was released from prison on June 13, 2017.
+He was immediately transferred into Immigrations and Customs Enforcement custody.
+In 2003, when a judge denied his asylum application, Ashqar agreed to leave for Jordan, from where he then planned to go to the United Arab Emirates where he had a job offer from a university.
+Before he could leave the country, he was subpoenaed.
+On the basis of the deportation order from 2003, Ashqar was held by ICE for 18 months, as Jordianian officals refused to accept him.

+Federal officials aimed to deport Ashqar to Jordan, Israel, or the Palestinian Authority, while Ashqar argued in court that he feared he would be imprisoned and tortured in Israel, and that Jordan and the PA would hand him over to Israel.
+With negotiations ongoing between Ashqar and the US government, on June 4, 2019, Ashqar reported to a routine check-in at an ICE office in Fairfax, Virginia while on his way to celebrate Eid al-Fitr.
+ICE took him into custody and deported him to Israel.
+During the 11-hour flight to Tel Aviv, Judge T.S.
+Ellis III heard an appeal from Ashqar's attorneys and issued an order prohibiting his hand over to Israel.
+Ashqar and the agents accompanying him stayed in a jet for 28 hours before taking off to return to Manassas Regional Airport on June 6.
+Ashqar was released again on June 15.